 Welcome to the world of cents and dimes!
-Sometimes as accountants and business owner every last cent counts.
-Unfortunately you can get situations where we can't find that last cent.
-Well it could easily be our fault.
-In Saasu you will sometimes see differences of a cent or more where you would expect two numbers to match.
-There are several legitimate reasons for this which can't necessarily be removed entirely:
+Sometimes, as accountants and business owners, every last cent counts.
+Unfortunately, you can get into situations where we can’t find that last cent.
+Well, it could easily be our fault.
+In Saasu, you will sometimes see differences of a cent or more where you would expect two numbers to match.
+There are several legitimate reasons for this which can’t necessarily be removed entirely:

-- High levels of decimalisation - means that data is stored in Saasu sometimes down to 6 decimal places.
-Typically, it's foreign currency or inventory-based amounts that require this level of decimalisation.
+Means that data is stored in Saasu sometimes down to 6 decimal places.
+Typically, it’s foreign currency or inventory-based amounts that require this level of decimalisation.
 Totals in screen sometimes have to round these numbers.
-Then other numbers are calculated basis these rounded numbers.
-We could do the calculations off unrounded numbers but then we need to display all the decimals to make it keep it consistent with that level of detail - and that can look ugly.
+Then other numbers are calculated based off these rounded numbers.
+We could do the calculations off unrounded numbers but then we need to display all the decimals to make it keep it consistent with that level of detail – and that can look ugly.

-In summary it's hard for us to achieve a perfect result.
-In fixing one situation we actually cause a problem for people in another.
+It’s hard for us to achieve a perfect result.
+In fixing one situation, we actually cause a problem for people in another.
 That is, it is essentially unsolvable for all requirements.
 We can solve the problem to a degree by forcing 2 decimals on our customers.
 However many businesses deal in micro payments and need at least the third decimal.
 Several inventory, commodity-based or multi-currency business models need high levels of decimalisation also.

 For example, an inventory item called SMS is set up and costs 18.5 cents (being 0.185).
 Saasu’s: